 No, you can’t put any bike on a bike trainer.
 You have to double-check if the trainer is compatible with the rear axle of your bike or whether there are adapters for it.

 Some direct-drive trainers may not be compatible with your bicycle due to the design of the rear axle.
-Therefore, double-check the trainer’s compatibility before your purchase to avoid an unpleasant surprise.
+Therefore, double-check the trainer’s compatibility before purchasing to avoid an unpleasant surprise.

 Here is an example of a bike compatibility disclaimer from Wahoo’s website.

-Generally speaking, if the bike’s rear axle is compatible with your trainer, it doesn’t matter if you use a road, mountain, gravel, hybrid, or any other bike for your indoor training.
-Road bikes are the best for wheel-on bike trainers thanks to their smooth tires that are quieter than knobby MTB tires.
+Generally speaking, if the bike’s rear axle (and wheel diameter) is compatible with your trainer, it doesn’t matter if you use a road, mountain, gravel, hybrid, or any other bike for your indoor training.
+Road bikes are the best for wheel-on bike trainers thanks to their smooth tires which are quieter than knobby MTB tires.

 Are you struggling with choosing the right indoor bike trainer?
 Check out my guide on how to choose a bike trainer.